This post covers the nitty gritty of why Korean gyms are awful and how you too can experience them.

 Fitness has always been a part of my life.
 I even worked for a brief period of time as a trainer.
 I have a modest home gym, but there’s only so much I can do there.

-I’ve tried fitness centers at every price point from hole-in-the-wall gyms with equipment sporting frayed cables that required a tetanus shot afterwards to 200 dollar a month gyms that cater to the crème-de-la-crème of society.
+I’ve tried fitness centers at every price point from hole-in-the-wall gyms with equipment sporting frayed cables that required tetanus shots afterwards to 200 dollar a month gyms catering to the crème-de-la-crème of society.
 None of them would be worth joining overseas.